lemocla/Which-way-is-up/README.md

     - Have an account with Amazon AWS and get a connection string
     - Have an account with Heroku
     - Have an account with Braintree
-    - Have an account, preferrably with gmail, having set up 2-step verification as well as a password specific for the app.
+    - Have an email account, preferrably with gmail, having set up 2-step verification with a password specific for this app.

   - ### **Deployment on Heroku**